 You can also assign a Power User to a profile from the Power Users tab of the Power Users Management page by clicking the icon of the Assigned Profiles column in the row of the Power User, or by hovering over the ellipsis menu at the end of the Power User row and selecting Assign Profiles.
 Use the Remove Assigned Profiles to do the opposite: remove one or more profiles assigned to the selected Power User.

 If a Power User is assigned to a user belonging to a branch the Power User is not assigned to, the Power User can assign the user only to one of the branches they are managing.

 If your platform has been activated before October 21, 2019, when a Power User assigns the user to a branch they are managing, the user will be kept in both branches.
 If your platform has been activated after October 21, 2019, users can belong to only one branch.
 If the Power User assigns the user to one of the branches they are managing, the user will be removed from the previously assigned branch.

 Assigning Resources to Power Users

-From here, move to the Assigned Resource tab to assign the Power User to several platform resources: users, groups, branches, courses, learning plans, catalogs and locations, so that the Power User will be allowed to manage them.
+From here, move to the Assigned Resource tab to assign the Power User to several platform resources: users, groups, branches, courses, learning plans, catalogs, locations, and folders of the Central Repository so that the Power User will be allowed to manage them.